lbl-srg/obc/specification/source/draftTaggingConcept.rst

 Level11: Interface blocks [this needs further thinking]:

 Definition: Interface blocks are blocks that are able to receive sensor output from the plant sensors and convert [and if needed average] the plant signals into CDL format, so that the values can be passed on to the CDL control system.
 In the first version of CDL we should have placeholders for input/output format translation required to convert the values into CDL format.
-*. e.g. outdoor air temperature is an average over 3 temperature sensor outputs.
+#. e.g. outdoor air temperature is an average over 3 temperature sensor outputs.
 InterfaceBlock can receive the three inputs, convert to CDL type, average, and output a CDL type averaged temperature, which is an input to a number of CDL sequences.

-Level10: Plants
+**Level10: Plants**

 Mandatory tags
-*. equipment (e.g. "AHU", "VAV", "Lighting", "Facade", "Fire Safety", "Water") *. isControlledBy (populate by all Control Systems within the given plant) *. isPartOf (populate by project name)
+#. equipment (e.g. "AHU", "VAV", "Lighting", "Facade", "Fire Safety", "Water")
+#. isControlledBy (populate by all Control Systems within the given plant)
-*.
+#. isPartOf (populate by project name)
+#.

 Optional tags
-*. isLocatedIn (e.g. "First Floor")
+#. isLocatedIn (e.g. "First Floor")
-*.
+#.

 Additional tags
-*. special
+#. special
-*.

-Level11: InterfaceBlocks
+#.

+**Level11: InterfaceBlocks**

 Mandatory tags
-*. equipment (e.g. "AHU", "VAV", "Lighting", "Facade", "Fire Safety", "Water") *. isControlledBy (populate by all Control Systems within the given plant) *. isPartOf (populate by project name)
+#. equipment (e.g. "AHU", "VAV", "Lighting", "Facade", "Fire Safety", "Water")
+#. isControlledBy (populate by all Control Systems within the given plant)
-*.
+#. isPartOf (populate by project name)
+#.

 Optional tags
-*. isLocatedIn (e.g. "First Floor")
+#. isLocatedIn (e.g. "First Floor")
-*.
+#.

 Additional tags
-*. special
+#. special
-*.

-*.
-  *.
-  *.
-  *.

-*.
+#.

+#.
+  #.
+  #.
+  #.

+#.
 Plants can only contain interface blocks that send inputs and receive outputs from CDL.

-  *. should
+  #. should